-What is a Split System?
+What is an HVAC Split System?

-There are many different types of split systems, which can include either a heat pump or air conditioner installed outside your home, paired with either a gas furnace or a fan coil located inside your home.
+There are many different types of split systems, which can include heat pump systems or air conditioning systems (larger homes might require multiple air conditioners) installed outside your home, paired with either a gas furnace or a fan coil located inside your home.

 Heat pumps run on electricity and draw heat from outside air—even cold air—and transfer it indoors.
 The outdoor unit houses a compressor and heat exchanger, and the indoor unit has an air handler and fan that circulate the air inside the home.

 Split-system air conditioners are units with the condenser and compressor placed outdoors, and an indoor unit containing the evaporator, furnace, air handler, and filters.

 Furnaces are indoor units that burn fuel, like gas or propane, to heat up the air, then distribute it through ductwork in your home.

 Fan coils are indoor units that move air over the coil, heat or cool it depending on the weather and season, then distribute it through ductwork in your home.

 Ductless vs. Ducted Systems